 The best way to prevent leaks is to take steps to protect the pipes.

-You can buy foam tubes that are easy to install and that will keep pipes warm during the winter.
+You can insulate waterlines using fiberglass insulation.
+It's easy to install and will keep pipes warm during the winter.

 Detach hoses from outdoor faucets during the cold season.
 Left connected, the water in the tube can freeze and damage the faucet and pipes.